 Many of the biggest influencers in the gaming industry started out like any average teen gamer, going square-eyed into the small hours of the morning despite protesting parents.

 Some may say that gamers are lazy and should get a real job, so it was quite fitting when the energy drink, Red Bull, teamed up with probably the most popular gaming influencer in the world, Tyler “Ninja” Blevins, to release limited edition Red Bull Ninja cans.
 Presumably, they give him the energy to continue making a fortune playing video games.

-Along with YouTube, the biggest stage for influencers in the gaming industry is the hugely popular streaming platform, Twitch, where members can hook up their console, computer or smartphone to stream live videos of themselves while playing a game.
-Research shows that 80% of the top 10 influencers in 2018 were not even in the charts in 2017.
-No influencer seems to hold a secure spot, which is testament to obviously fierce competition.
+Along with YouTube, the biggest stage for influencers in the gaming industry is the hugely popular streaming platform, Twitch, where members can hook up their console, computer, or smartphone to stream live videos of themselves while playing a game.
+Research shows that 80% of the top 10 influencers in 2018 were not even on the charts in 2017.
+No influencer seems to hold a secure spot, which is a testament to obviously fierce competition.
 With global audiences and a constant battle for supremacy, gaming influencers present an abundance of marketing opportunities.